-- You have severely stained or misshapen teeth and want to improve their look
+- You have severely stained or misshapen teeth and want to improve their appearance.

-At Richmond West Dental, a majority of our dental crowns patients are adults.
-However, there are instances when a child might benefit from dental crowns.
-For example, children who are high-risk candidates for decay can get dental crowns to protect their primary or secondary teeth.
+The majority of our patients who need dental crowns at Richmond West Dental are adults.
+Some children, however, may benefit from dental crowns.
+Children who are at high risk for decay can get dental crowns to protect their primary or secondary teeth.

 Your Dental Crown’s Appointment in Downtown Toronto

-Dental crowns typically require two appointments.
-During the first appointment, our dentist will examine your teeth to determine whether they’re in good shape to get a crown.
-If you’re getting a crown to restore a tooth that’s damaged by decay, the dentist may recommend getting a root canal treatment first.
+Typically, dental crowns require two appointments.
+Our dentist will examine your teeth during the first appointment to see if they’re in good enough shape for a crown.
+You may need a root canal before you can get a crown to restore a tooth damaged by decay.

 Caring for Your Dental Crowns